Humanitarian impact of the Sudanese civil war (2023–present): Men

+The U.S. Secretary of State Antony Blinken stated in January 2025 that the RSF and allied militias had carried out systematic killings of males of all ages, including very young children, targeting them on an ethnic basis.
 The UN coordinator for Sudan, Denise Brown, said she had received reports of executions against "unarmed men in particular" since the RSF entered el-Fasher in October 2025.
 UN Human Rights reported receiving multiple videos in which RSF fighters were seen firing on unarmed men or standing near their bodies, alleging they were SAF combatants.
+In a reported attack in Darfur, a survivor described how Arab militia members lined up and executed men and boys from Black African ethnic groups, and tried to kill males over the age of 10.

-Effects on relief organizations
+Obstruction of humanitarian access

-The International Federation of Red Cross and Red Crescent Societies said it is nearly impossible to provide humanitarian services around Khartoum, and warned that Sudan's health system is at risk of collapse.
-The World Food Programme (WFP) confirmed that one of its aircraft had been damaged at Khartoum International Airport during an exchange of gunfire on 15 April 2023, which it says impacted its ability to move staff and provide assistance to people across the country.
+In April 2023, humanitarian operations in Sudan were severely disrupted.
+The International Federation of Red Cross and Red Crescent Societies said that it was nearly impossible to provide humanitarian services around Khartoum, and warned that Sudan's health system was at risk of collapse.